-- 🔀 We do not provide for excise tax gross-ups in connection with severance or other payments or benefits arising in connection with a change in control. - ➤ We do not provide for "single trigger" change in control payments or benefits. - ➤ We do not provide guaranteed base salary increases or guaranteed bonuses. - ➤ We do not provide supplemental pension ("SERP") benefits to our Named Executive Officers. - ➤ We do not provide excessive perquisites. - We do not permit (absent stockholder approval in the case of repricing/exchanging), and have not engaged in, the practice of backdating or repricing/exchanging stock options. - ➤ We do not allow directors or executive officers to hedge or short sell Company stock. - 🔀 We do not allow directors or executive officers to pledge shares as collateral for a loan or in a margin account.
+- × We do not provide for excise tax gross-ups in connection with severance or other payments or benefits arising in connection with a change in control. - × We do not provide for "single trigger" change-in-control payments or benefits. - × We do not provide guaranteed base salary increases or guaranteed bonuses. - × We do not provide supplemental pension benefits to our Named Executive Officers. - × We do not provide excessive perquisites. - We do not permit (absent stockholder approval in the case of repricing/exchanging), and have not engaged in, the practice of backdating or re-pricing/exchanging stock options. - × We do not allow directors or executive officers to hedge or short-sell Company stock. - We do not allow directors or executive officers to pledge shares of Company stock as collateral for a loan or in a margin account.

-Fiscal 2017 Stockholder Advisory Vote on Executive Compensation and Key Compensation Program Enhancements
+Stockholder Advisory Vote on Executive Compensation and Key Compensation Program Enhancements

-In December 2016, we held a stockholder advisory vote to approve the compensation of our named executive officers (the "say-on-pay proposal").
-Our stockholders approved the compensation of our named executive officers, with approximately 67% of the shares present or represented by proxy at the 2016 Annual Meeting and entitled to vote thereat, casting votes in favor of the say-on-pay proposal, an increase from an approval rate of approximately 60% in fiscal 2015.
-The voting results with respect to the fiscal 2016 say-on-pay proposal reflected the responses of a group of stockholders, led by Carol Farmer Waite, who ran a proxy contest at the 2016 Annual Meeting, that had a stated agenda to oppose the proposals recommended by the Board, including the say-on-pay proposal, without regard to substance.
+In December 2017, we held a stockholder advisory vote to approve the compensation of our named executive officers (the "say-on-pay proposal").
+Our stockholders approved the compensation of our named executive officers, with approximately 78% of the shares present or represented by proxy at the 2017 Annual Meeting and entitled to vote thereat, casting votes in favor of the say-on-pay proposal, an increase from an approval rate of approximately 67% in fiscal 2016.

 The Compensation Committee reviews the results of the annual vote on the say-on-pay proposal, and determines whether to make any adjustments to the Company's executive compensation policies and practices.
-In light of the increase in stockholder support in fiscal 2016 compared to the prior year's advisory vote results, the Compensation Committee determined that the enhancements to the Company's executive compensation programs and practices in fiscal 2016 were successful in further aligning the Company with stockholders in its executive compensation practices.
-In fiscal 2017, the Compensation Committee continued those enhancements and made the following additional enhancements to our compensation programs and practices:
+In light of the increase in stockholder support in fiscal 2017 compared to the prior year's advisory vote results, the Compensation Committee determined that the enhancements to the Company's executive compensation programs and practices in fiscal 2017 were viewed by stockholders as effective in further aligning the Company with stockholders in its executive compensation practices.
+In fiscal 2018, the Compensation Committee continued those enhancements and made the following additional enhancements to our compensation programs and practices: